 Tin & Iodine

-The information presented is based on Cellular trace mineral analysis - not Serum / Blood measurements.
+The information presented is based on Cellular trace element analysis - not Serum / Blood measurements.

 Tin (Sn) and Iodine (I) are associated trace elements considered essential to human health, although there